ricketytoc/tp/docs/UserGuide.md

 Format: `edit INDEX [i/ID] [n/NAME] [p/PHONE] [e/EMAIL] [d/DEPARTMENT] [r/ROLE] [s/SALARY]`

 * Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
+* If there already exists an employee with a certain ID in EmployeeManager, editing another employee to the same ID will not be allowed.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.